IntentArchitect/Intent.Modules/docsProject/articles/UserManual/Domain.md

 ## Overview

 This screen allows to describe your business domain through the use of UML class diagrams.
+Here you can describe complex business concepts and their relationships, partitioning them into simpler to consume views (if required).
 As with all the meta data describing DSLs this data is technology agnostic and can be extending using your own custom meta data through the stereotype system.

 ![Image of the Domain Screen](../../images/UserManual/Domain.png)

 ### 1. Toolbar
-These are the controls which allow you to perfrom high level interactions with the current UML Diagram.
+These are the controls which allow you to perfrom high level interactions with the current UML view.

 ### 2. Uml Editor
-This is the UML visualization of the currently selected UML diagram.
-The diagram as well as the unlying model can be edited in this view.
+This is the UML visualization of the currently selected UML view.
+The view as well as the unlying model are edited.

 ### 3. Tree Model
-This view shows the model in it's entirety :-
+This tree shows the model in it's entirety :-
 - Views of the domain model
-- Actual domain model
+- Domain model
 - Type definitions
-- Stereotypes
+- Stereotype Definitions

 ### 4. Properties
 This is a basic property editor for the currently selected item.